gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

             gmx mdrun -v -deffnm pull.$i
     done

-..  container:: justify

 Copy the previously created index file and topology file within the *adsorption/* folder, and execute the bash script.

-..  container:: justify

 When the simulation is done, create 2 files by typing in the terminal (credit to the |gaseri_site|):

 .. |gaseri_site| raw:: html